atmosphericPerspective/animation-sequences/README.md

 **5. filenames should include a-z, A-Z, 0-9, dashes, underscores and spaces only**

-Also, the name should not start with spaces.
+Also, the name should not contain leading spaces.

 ### Implementation
 It's a matter of organizing filenames (string) in a given directory: